Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 *7) Do you agree or disagree with the overall approach for the development and uptake of SAF in the UK?*

 Disagree.
 According to The ICCT, SAF usage is unlikely to reach more than 5% by 2030.
 Problems include the majority of waste oil already being used by the road sector.
-In addition, biofuels are a leading driver of deforestation.
+In addition, biofuels are a leading driver of deforestation, so their use will not reduce emissions overall, and might even lead to an increase.

 *8) What further measures are needed to support the development of a globally competitive UK SAF industry and increase SAF usage?*